dirksan28/Scenic2DashCanEmu/README.md

 - One of the most comprehensive dashboard repair video (unfortunately in french - but the subtitle function should do the trick) https://www.youtube.com/watch?v=UUcnZQbhVvc

 ### Forks and Variants
-- Thanks to the great work of David Douard there is now also a Fork based on **ESP32 + SN65HVD230** as CAN transceiver available.
+- Thanks to the great work of David Douard there is now also a fork based on **ESP32 + SN65HVD230** as CAN transceiver available.
 Check https://github.com/douardda/Scenic2DashCanEmu for details.